What summertime activity in high school will help you explore careers, as well as majors you might like to pursue in high school?

 – Are their any opportunities to intern at your company so I can learn more about your business?

-Learn by doing: Jobs and internships are another great way to find out if you would like a certain career.
+Jobs and internships are another great summertime activity in high school.
+These will help you learn whether you would like a certain career.
 When I was in college, I spent an entire summer running a camp for 5 to 8 year olds.
-I took the position because I was considering being a teacher and I wanted to see if I enjoyed working with large groups of children.
-I did everything from curriculum planning to first aid and when the summer was over, I knew elementary education was not for me.
+I took the position because I was considering being a teacher.
+I wanted to see if I enjoyed working with large groups of children.
+I did everything from curriculum planning to first aid.
+Then, when the summer was over, I knew elementary education was not for me.
 Without that hands-on experience, I may have entered a major and future profession that I really did not enjoy.

-A great way to find potential jobs or internships is through the informational interviews mentioned above.
-While you are meeting with professionals, it does not hurt to ask if they have positions available.
+A great way to find potential jobs or internships is through the informational interviews.
+One of the things you can ask people is what summer activity in high school might they recommend for someone who is interested in their field.
+While you are meeting with professionals, it does not hurt to ask if they have summer internships available for high school students.

 Don’t forget that when you are researching colleges, it is also a good idea to connect with the Center for Career Development.
 Last week’s blog post on career questions to ask during the college admissions process will help you further explore if the colleges you are interested in are offering career development opportunities.